JuliaDynamics/TimeseriesSurrogates.jl/paper/paper.md

 ```

 The function `surrogate` is straight-forward to use, but it does not allow maximum performance.
 The reason for this is that when trying to make a second surrogate from `x` and the same method, there are many structures and computations that could be pre-initialized and/or reused for all surrogates.
-This is especially relevant for real-world applications where one typically makes thousands of surrogates from a given method.
+This is especially relevant for real-world applications where one typically makes thousands of surrogates with a given method.
 To address this, we provide a second level of interface, the `surrogenerator` function.
 It works as follows: first the user initializes a "surrogate generator" structure:
 ```julia